 This course explores most of the major legal traditions of the world.
 It considers the concepts, functions and methods of comparative legal study.
 In doing so, it examines broad and specific distinctions between the common law and civil law traditions, with special emphasis on two common law systems (the United States and the United Kingdom) and two civil law systems (France and Germany).
-It then explores the EU legal system as an amalgam of these two traditins.
-This course addresses the relationship between legal systems and legal cultures, the challenge of understanding the mechanisms through which different legal traditions attempt to archive the sometimes competing political, legal and social goals of order and justice, and it evaluates the purposes that constitutions and courts perform in maintaining the rule of law.
+It then explores the EU legal system as an amalgam of these two traditions.
+This course addresses the relationship between legal systems and legal cultures, the challenge of understanding the mechanisms through which different legal traditions attempt to achieve the sometimes competing political, legal and social goals of order and justice, and it evaluates the purposes that constitutions and courts perform in maintaining the rule of law.
+(Not offered 2020-21).